Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/post-to-twitter.md

 # Troubleshooting
 If you find that you've followed all the steps and it still doesn't work here are a few things to check.
 - You must have Elevated Access for this to work.
-- You must have auth 2.0 turned off.
+- You must have OAuth 2.0 turned off.
+(Press on the cog, then Edit under User Authentication Settings)
 - You have it set to `Read and Write`
 - The Callback address must be identical to the HTTP server in SB.
 - The Keys in the C# codes are correct and still has the `@` and `"`.